 The 120-room luxury property comprises five buildings of the former and historical Ottoman prison and police station, imaginatively transformed with contemporary touches and classic refurbishments.
 The Setai Tel Aviv’s marble and stone corridors connect the buildings and converge within a central courtyard.
 Original design details and stonework harmoniously compliment modern accents, converging with the restored Turkish Hamam Spa and infinity rooftop pool overlooking the entire Tel Aviv skyline – for breathtaking views from sunrise to sunset.

-Located in the heart of the ancient port city of Jaffa, The Setai Tel Aviv is as historic as the neighbourhood that surrounds it.
-Authentic, sophisticated, and welcoming, The Setai Tel Aviv merges the history and heritage of Jaffa with the lavish trappings of a modern-day metropolis.
+Located in the heart of the ancient port city of Jaffa, The Setai Tel Aviv, one of the best hotels in Tel Aviv is as historic as the neighbourhood that surrounds it.
+Authentic, sophisticated and welcoming, The Setai Tel Aviv merges the history and heritage of Jaffa with the lavish trappings of a modern-day metropolis.

 Architecture and Restoration